Key Takeaway

 - B12 deficiency symptoms mimic other issues.
 Fatigue, brain fog, tingling in hands or feet, and mood changes can all stem from low B12.
 These symptoms can be mistakenly attributed to the tirzepatide itself or to calorie restriction, so testing is important.

 - No toxicity risk at normal doses.
 B12 is water-soluble.
-Your body excretes what it does not need through urine, so supplementation carries virtually no risk of overdose at standard amounts.
+Your body excretes what it doesn't need through urine, so supplementation carries virtually no risk of overdose at standard amounts.

 - Higher risk groups should pay extra attention.
-If you are over 50, take metformin, follow a vegetarian or vegan diet, or have a history of GI surgery or conditions affecting the ileum, your B12 absorption may already be compromised before starting tirzepatide.
+If you're over 50, take metformin, follow a vegetarian or vegan diet, or have a history of GI surgery or conditions affecting the ileum, your B12 absorption may already be compromised before starting tirzepatide.

 Timing and Best Practices